Financial Planning for SaaS Business Plan: Introduction

 What a SaaS Financial Plan Should Do

-A SaaS financial plan should help leadership answer, with confidence:
+A SaaS financial plan should help leadership use the broader business plan to guide business strategy and answer, with confidence:

-- What revenue and ARR can we realistically achieve in the next 12–24 months?
+- What revenue and ARR can we realistically achieve in the next 12–24 months based on solid financial projections?

 - What does our cash runway look like under different scenarios?